brandonjackson/global-dialogues/docs/database_guide.md

 | ... | REAL | Additional demographic segment agreement rates |

 **Note:** No unique constraint since participants can have multiple responses per question.

+##### Understanding Consensus Metrics

+The consensus metrics measure how broadly a response is agreed upon across different demographic segments.
+Each metric represents the minimum agreement rate among a percentage of segments, sorted from highest to lowest agreement:

+- **`consensus_minagree_100pct` (Universal Consensus)**: The minimum agreement rate across ALL demographic segments.
+This is the strictest measure - if this value is 0.7, it means EVERY demographic group (every region, age group, language, etc.) had at least 70% agreement with this response.

+- **`consensus_minagree_95pct` (Near-Universal Consensus)**: The minimum agreement rate among the top 95% of demographic segments.
+This excludes the bottom 5% of segments (outliers), providing a more robust measure of broad agreement while still being quite strict.

+- **`consensus_minagree_50pct` (Median Consensus)**: The minimum agreement rate among the top 50% of demographic segments.
+This is the median measure, showing the agreement level that at least half of all segments reached or exceeded.

+**Example**: Consider a response with these agreement rates across 10 segments:
+- Sorted rates: [0.95, 0.92, 0.88, 0.85, 0.82, 0.75, 0.45, 0.32, 0.28, 0.15]
+- `consensus_minagree_100pct` = 0.15 (the lowest agreement from any segment)
+- `consensus_minagree_95pct` = 0.28 (excluding the bottom 1 segment: minimum of top 9)
+- `consensus_minagree_50pct` = 0.75 (the lowest agreement among the top 5 segments)

+**Interpretation Guide**:
+- High `100pct` values (>0.6) = Truly universal agreement across ALL groups
+- High `95pct` values (>0.7) = Near-universal agreement, robust to outliers
+- High `50pct` values (>0.8) = Strong median consensus, at least half of groups strongly agree

+These metrics help identify responses with broad cross-demographic appeal and are particularly useful for finding viewpoints that resonate across diverse populations.

 #### `participants`
 Participant-level metrics including PRI scores.